self-improvements/study-springframework/spring-batch/README.md

 The specified type must consist only of lower cases, or the name of argument will be bound as string type containing type name.

+### JobExecution

+This object which means try of a `JobInstance` has information of job execution.
+If a `JobInstance` is failed and then `BatchStatus` is not `COMPLETED`, you can try again to execute `Job` with the same parameters.

+##### Relationship between JobInstance and JobExecution

+When `JobExecution.status` is `COMPLETED`, the spring batch regards corresponding `JobInstance` as completed.
+It means you can never execute that `Job` with the same parameters — JobInstanceAlreadyCompleteException.

+When `JobExecution.status` is `FAILED`, the spring batch regards the corresponding `JobInstance` as incomplete.
+It means you can execute that `Job` even with the same parameters until it succeeds.